Trisfald/veridia-rpg/Traits.md

 ##### Cost: 3 experience points
 Spend two points of mana and take an action.\
 A powerful spark hit a target at a maximum distance of 15 meters.
 Roll *intuition + marksmanship*.
 The victim takes elemental damage equal to half of your chromatic magic's level (rounded down); in addition, for each match he suffers a disadvantage of one dice on his next action.
 Can be dodged or blocked.

+### Suffocating cloud
+##### *Requirements: chromatic magic 2*
+##### Cost: 3 experience points
+Spend one point of mana and take an action.\
+A cloud of acid vapours having a radius of six meters appears in a location inside your field of vision, no further away than 45 meters.\
+The vapours inflict a disadvantage of three dice on all physical and mental rolls to everyone standing inside the smoke.\
+Lasts a number of turns equal to twice the successes.

 ### Water bullet
 ##### *Requirements: chromatic magic 2*